Phoenix Area Day Trips: Apache Trail, Mogollon Rim, Tonto Natural Bridge, Desert Belle cruise, Boyce Thompson Arbortem, and Kartchner Caverns

 5. Boyce Thompson Arboretum

 The Boyce Thompson Arboretum, an hour drive east of Phoenix on highway 60, is my favourite place to see and learn about desert plants.
 The park features plants from the Arizona desert and deserts around the world, set in a natural setting with a mountainous background.
-After your visit, drive 3 miles further up the road to the town of Superior for lunch or a snack.
+Three miles of nature trails offer scenic views and take you past cacti, mesquite and other trees, a herb garden, a rose garden, a man-made lake, and even a eucalyptus grove.

 6. Kartchner Caverns State Park